 8. Power Outages

 Due to our vulnerable electrical equipment, power outages can occur everywhere in the United States.
-They occur mostly because of the side-effects of natural disasters but are also caused by human error.
+They occur for a number of reasons but mostly because of the side-effects of natural disasters and human error.

 The derecho in 2012 that traveled from Iowa to Maryland with hurricane-force winds and thunderstorms caused 4.2 million people to lose power across 11 states and Washington, DC.
 Some locations had to wait between 7 and 10 days to have their power restored.